taxagile/developer-hub/README.md

 * Fetch audit results by id
 * Delete an audit by id

+## VAT Filer
+* API for VAT Filer will be coming soon, but you can already send data to VAT Filer using the ``` POST /v1/datamanager/vat/uploads ``` resource.

 ## Jump to:
 * [Swagger API docs](https://taxagile.github.io/developer-hub)
-* [Postman sample collection](./Tax%20Agile%20-%20sample%20collection%20-%20v1.2.5.postman_collection.json) (right click 'Save As...' to save a local copy)
+* [Postman sample collection](./Tax%20Agile%20-%20sample%20collection%20-%20v1.3.0.postman_collection.json) (right click 'Save As...' to save a local copy)

 ## Need help?